regiscord/biblicalinstitute.info/InTheBeginning/0100 What happened to us because Adam sinned.md

 ##### Genesis 3:11
->11 And He said, “<span color="green">Who told you that you were naked?
-Have you eaten from the tree of which I commanded you not to eat?</span>” 12 The man said, “<span color="orange">The woman whom You gave to be with me, she gave me from the tree, and I ate.</span>” 13 Then the LORD God said to the woman, “<span color="green">What is this you have done?</span>” And the woman said, “<span color="orange">The serpent deceived me, and I ate.</span>”
+>11 And He said, “<span style='color:green'>Who told you that you were naked?
+Have you eaten from the tree of which I commanded you not to eat?</span>” 12 The man said, “<span style='color:orange'>The woman whom You gave to be with me, she gave me from the tree, and I ate.</span>” 13 Then the LORD God said to the woman, “<span style='color:green'>What is this you have done?</span>” And the woman said, “<span style='color:orange'>The serpent deceived me, and I ate.</span>”

 The effects of their disobedience?<br />
 Adam totally ignored God’s first question.<br />